borisding/universsr/README.md

 **Redux Middlewares**

-- By default, this starter comes with a custom Redux middleware - `service-alert.js` which resides in `./src/middlewares/redux` directory.
+- By default, this starter comes with a custom Redux middleware - `serviceAlert.js` which resides in `./src/middlewares/redux` directory.

-- `service-alert.js` is used in conjunction with `react-s-alert` package for alerting info/warning/success messages in application, based on the dispatched action types.
+- `serviceAlert.js` is used in conjunction with `react-s-alert` package for flashing info/warning/success alert messages in application, based on the dispatched action types.

 - Apart from the middleware itself, it's also exporting 3 action creators (`errorActionCreator`/`infoActionCreator`/`successActionCreator`) for creating alert action to be dispatched based on the context.